How are NJ Stalking Charges defined under N.J. Stat. § 2C:12-10?

 This means that a judge or jury listened to all of the evidence & decided that you did commit stalking.

-If you have been charged with stalking, we do have legal strategies available.
+If you are facing NJ stalking charges, we do have legal strategies available.

 For example, the government would need to show that you received notice that your communications were not welcomed.